ELITR/elitr-testset/README.md

 ### Populating Working Copy with Big Files

-(A script is needed for this)

-After you obtain your working copy of elitr-testset via ``git clone`` (or update it via ``git pull``), you may need to download also big files which are not directly included in ``documents/`` but only represented there are ``*.URL`` or ``*.LINK`` files.
+After you obtain your working copy of elitr-testset via ``git clone`` (or update it via ``git pull``), you may need to download also big files which are not directly included in ``documents/`` but only represented there as ``*.LINK`` files.

-This population will be done by running a simple script ``./populate.sh [index-name-1 ...]``.
-Note that many of these files may not be needed in the particular evaluation task you are doing, so this population would be ideally limited to a set of index files that you plan to use.
+This population is done by running a simple script ``./populate.sh``.
+Note that many of these files may not be needed in the particular evaluation task you are doing, so this population would be ideally limited to a set of index files that you plan to use, to reduce the usage of disk space.

 ### Checks